-- listening: in-class observation, self-assessment and peer feedback - reading: in-class observation, self-assessment and peer feedback - writing: in-class writing assignments and homework - speaking: in-class observation, self-assessment and peer feedback - supporting knowledge: self-assessment by means of (online) tests in the course of the year or at specific moments.
-A minimum score of 80% is required for online tests.
+- Listening: in-class observation, self-assessment and peer feedback - Reading: in-class observation, self-assessment and peer feedback - Writing: in-class writing assignments and homework - Speaking: in-class observation, self-assessment and peer feedback - Supporting knowledge: self-assessment by means of online tests in the course of the year or at specific moments.
+A minimum score of 80% is required.
 Tests can be taken repeatedly until this score is obtained.

-Are taken into account for the final score: competency tests for listening, speaking, reading and writing.
+Are taken into account for the final score:

+• the competency tests for speaking, writing, listening and reading.